Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 The drought spread, killing people throughout the land, so Zeus sent Hermes to persuade Hades to release his bride.
 Before giving her up, the cunning Hades put a pomegranate kernel in the girl’s mouth, knowing its divine taste would compel her to return to his side later in the year.

-In other versions of the myth, Persephone could have been released if she had not eaten anything in the underworld during her captivity, but at the last moment, Hades gave her a pomegranate seed.
-Finally, as a compromise, it was decided that Persephone would be released but that she would have to return to Hades for one-third of the year.
+In other versions of the myth, Persephone could have been released if she hadn’t eaten anything in the underworld during her captivity, but at the last moment, Hades gave her a pomegranate seed.
+Finally, as a compromise, it was decided that Persephone would be released, but she’d have to return to Hades for half of the year.

 The story of Demeter and Persephone is about the changing seasons and the perennial change from life to death.
-These cycles play a big part in agricultural understanding and in constructing a calendar that helped people to avoid famines and droughts.
+These cycles play a big part in agricultural understanding and in constructing a calendar to help people avoid famines and droughts.
 The cycle became one of the rituals of the sacred Eleusinian mysteries.